johnwcowan/r7rs-work/FuturesCowan.md

 can be considered to be simultaneous
-(i.e. if event A occurred before event B in real time, then the system can claim that event A occured before event B or, if the events fall within the same tick, that they occured at the same time).
+(i.e. if event A occurred before event B in real time, then the system can claim that event A occurred before event B or, if the events fall within the same tick, that they occurred at the same time).

 Each future has three priorities which affect fairness;
 the *base priority*, the *boosted priority*,